 To learn more about the Evans Scholars Foundation and the Western Golf Association, visit the website: www.westerngolfassociation.com.

-The 2017 Caddie Application process is now closed, it will open again in February of 2018.
+The 2018 Caddie Application process is now closed, it will open again on February 18th of 2019.